ericrenone/The-Dirac-Boundary-Programme/README.md

 # The Dirac Boundary Programme

-## Chiral Spinor Geometry as the Universal Structure of Electromagnetic Radiation and Compact Representational Manifolds
+## Chiral Spinor Geometry as the Universal Structure of Electromagnetic Radiation, Compact Representational Manifolds, and Nonlinear Quantum Localization

 **Eric Ren · ERI Labs · Jersey City, New Jersey · May 2026**

+> *"It seemed natural to me that the same structure which governs the propagation of light through the vacuum should also govern the propagation of meaning through a trained network — because both are consequences of the same first-order operator on a compact manifold whose topology was determined by the data it carries.
+And when Shi and Wong showed that a cubic nonlinearity traps the walk on the cycle to arbitrary fidelity, the third domain became inescapable: the ker(∂̸) is not only the chiral fermion substrate and the topological winding mode — it is the trapped state, the quantum memory, the fixed point that holds until the boundary releases it."*

 ---

-> "It seemed natural to me that the same structure which governs the propagation of light through the vacuum should also govern the propagation of meaning through a trained network — because both are consequences of the same first-order operator on a compact manifold whose topology was determined by the data it carries."

----

 ## Abstract

 Two independent programmes, developed in parallel across physics and machine learning theory, have converged on the same mathematical object.
+A third result — published May 2026 — completes a triangle.

-The first programme — ERIE-LIGHT — establishes that the photon is the col(F) bilinear of a chiral fermion ker(F), that Pryce's 1938 obstruction is the algebraic non-solvability of the composite chirality boundary rather than a refutation of the bilinear structure, and that the Majorana self-conjugacy condition, the semi-Dirac directional anisotropy, and the 2026 vacuum chirality result are successive manifestations of the same col(F)/ker(F) boundary at the helicity axis of electromagnetic radiation.
-The second programme — the Dirac Representation Hypothesis — establishes that learned concept representations in deep networks live on a compact spin manifold M, that the natural first-order operator on M is the Dirac operator ∂̸ satisfying ∂̸² = −Δ_g, that its index via Atiyah-Singer counts the topologically protected cyclic operations the network can perform, and that the spectral gap of the Bakry-Émery Laplacian on M controls grokking phase transitions in deep network training.
+The first programme — **ERIE-LIGHT** — establishes that the photon is the col(F) bilinear of a chiral fermion ker(F), that Pryce's 1938 obstruction is the algebraic non-solvability of the composite chirality boundary rather than a refutation of the bilinear structure, and that the Majorana self-conjugacy condition, the semi-Dirac directional anisotropy, and the 2026 vacuum chirality result are successive manifestations of the same col(F)/ker(F) boundary at the helicity axis of electromagnetic radiation.

+The second programme — the **Dirac Representation Hypothesis** — establishes that learned concept representations in deep networks live on a compact spin manifold M_R, that the natural first-order operator on M_R is the Dirac operator ∂̸ satisfying ∂̸² = −Δ_g, that its index via Atiyah-Singer counts the topologically protected cyclic operations the network can perform, and that the spectral gap of the Bakry-Émery Laplacian on M_R controls grokking phase transitions in deep network training.

+The third result — **Shi and Wong (arXiv:2605.20464, May 2026)** — proves that a continuous-time quantum walk with cubic nonlinearity on the discrete cycle S¹ is trapped to arbitrary fidelity, contrasting with the free spread of the linear walk.
+The nonlinearity coefficient controls the trapping fidelity; the trapped state is a fixed point of the nonlinear propagator; the cycle is S¹.
+This is the ker(∂̸) sector made dynamically explicit: the self-interaction that generates effective mass localizes the walk on exactly the compact manifold M_R whose topology the Dirac Boundary Programme places at the foundation of the computational domain.

-The Dirac Boundary Programme is the identification: these are not two separate frameworks.
-They are the same framework instantiated on two different compact manifolds — Minkowski spacetime M₄ in the physical domain and the representational manifold M_R in the computational domain — carrying the same Dirac operator, the same col(F)/ker(F) partition, the same Atiyah-Singer topology, and the same directional anisotropy between propagating (col(F), massless, observable) and inertial (ker(F), massive, topologically determined) sectors.
+The **Dirac Boundary Programme** is the identification: these are not three separate results.
+They are the same framework instantiated on three domains — Minkowski spacetime M₄, the representational manifold M_R, and the discrete cycle graph Γ(S¹) — carrying the same Dirac operator, the same col(F)/ker(F) partition, the same Atiyah-Singer topology, and the same transition between spreading (massless, col(∂̸)) and trapping (massive, ker(∂̸)) governed by the nonlinearity of self-interaction.

-The programme unifies six prior frameworks — the Linear Representation Hypothesis, the Minkowski Representation Hypothesis, the Anisotropic Representation Hypothesis, the Closed Future Cone, the Jordan–de Broglie–Kronig neutrino-bilinear programme, and the Pryce-Berezinskii obstruction taxonomy — as special cases or projections of a single geometric structure: the Dirac operator on a compact spin manifold with chiral structure, col(F)/ker(F) boundary, and Kakutani-governed discrete decisions at the boundary.
+The programme unifies seven prior frameworks — the Linear Representation Hypothesis, the Minkowski Representation Hypothesis, the Anisotropic Representation Hypothesis, the Closed Future Cone, the Jordan–de Broglie–Kronig neutrino-bilinear programme, the Pryce-Berezinskii obstruction taxonomy, and the Shi-Wong nonlinear quantum walk localization — as special cases or projections of a single geometric structure: the Dirac operator on a compact spin manifold with chiral structure, col(F)/ker(F) boundary, and Kakutani-governed fixed points at the boundary.

-Twelve cross-domain correspondences and ten combined predictions follow.
+Thirteen cross-domain correspondences and eleven combined predictions follow.

 ---